home wrongful death

 - Former Client

-Eligibility to Bring a Georgia Wrongful Death Claim
+Eligibility to Bring Forth a Wrongful Death Claim in Georgia

 The Georgia Wrongful Death Statute is very specific on who can bring a wrongful death claim.
 It generally follows lineal descent: